 |

-In Windows XP, turn on ClearType by right-clicking free space (the
+Windows XP turn on ClearType by right-clicking free space (the

 background) on your desktop, left-click Properties on the pop-up